 Identify the source of negative emotions

-In the first article of this series, we spoke about thoughts and emotions having the ability to change the internal environment of your body.
 In this article we will explore where negative emotions come from and how they can be managed.

 Can you identify one of your top negative emotions?
 When was the first time you actually felt it?
 How old were you then?